-Same fee
+Same Fee

-Free
+□ Free

-Reduced
+\Box Reduced

-Can on-line application fee be waived for applicants with financial need?
+Can on-line application fee be waived for applicants with financial need? ☑ Yes □ No

-Yes No Х

-C14 Application closing date
+C14.
+Application closing date

 Does your institution have an application closing date?

-Yes No Х
+Yes 🗆 No

-Date
+Month Day

-Application closing date (fall) Aug.
-1
+Application closing date (fall) 8 1

 Priority Date

-Yes No C15 Are first-time, first-year students accepted for terms other than the fall? Х C16 Notification to applicants of admission decision sent (fill in one only ') X On a rolling basis beginning By (date): Other: Aug.
-1 July 31 Other: C17 Reply policy for admitted applicants (fill in one only) Х Must reply by (date): May 1 No set date Х Must reply by May 1st or within 3 weeks if notified Other: d thereafter Deadline for housing deposit (MMD Aug.15 Amount of housing deposit: \$100.00 Refundable if student does not enroll?
-X Yes, in full Yes, in part No C18 Deferred admission Vaa No Does your institution allow students to postpone enrollment after admission?
-Yes X No If yes, maximum period of postponeme 1 year C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
-100 Х C20 Common Application: Question removed from CDS.
-(Initiated during 2 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? х If "yes," please complete the following: , First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2020 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22 Early action Yes No Do you have a nonbinding early action plan whereby students are 103 140 notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ×
+C15.
+Are first-time, first-year students accepted for terms other than the fall? ☑ Yes □ No

+C16.Notification to applicants of admission decision sent (fill in one only)

+Month Day

+✓ On a rolling basis beginning (date): By (date): 8 1

+Other:

+C17.
+Reply policy for admitted applicants (fill in one only)

+Month Day

+Must reply by (date): No set date ✓ Must reply by May 1st or within 3 Other: v veek s if notified thereafter

+Month Day

+Deadline for housing deposit: 8 1 5

+Amount of housing deposit: \$100.00]

+Refundable if student does not enroll?

+☑ Yes, in full ☑ Yes, in part

+🗖 No

+C18.
+Deferred admission: Does your institution allow students to postpone enrollment after admission?

+⊠ Yes □ No If yes, maximum period of postponement: 1 year

+C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?

+🗆 Yes 🗹 No

+C20.
+Common Application: Question removed from CDS.
+(Initiated during 2006-2007 cycle)

+C21-C22: Early Decision and Early Action Plans

+C21.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?

+🗆 Yes 🗹 No

+If "yes," please complete the following: Month Day First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date: For the Fall 2021 entering class: Number of early decision applications received by your institutio on: Number of applicants admitted under early decisio n plan: Please provide significant details about your early decision plan :

+C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

+🗆 Yes  No

-If "yes," please complete the following: Early action closing date Early action notification date - - Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+If "yes," please complete the following: Month Day

+Early action closing date:

+Early action notification date:

+Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?